 Focuses on the neural basis of animal and human behaviour and addresses brain functioning across one or more interacting levels of neural organisation.
-A number of optional modules are available such as Current Trends in Neuroscience, and Translational Neuroscience
+A number of optional modules are available such as Current Trends in Neuroscience, and Translational Neuroscience.

-Each pathway has a research placement and project, as per the modules listed above.
+Each pathway also has a research placement and project, as per the modules listed above.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.